 How could they carry on such elaborate feats of deception so brazenly?
 And why were so many drawn into something that looked suspicious from the outset?

-These questions and more are what has former Theranos CEO Elizabeth Holmes frequently in the news both as her court date approaches this year and as the subject of a recent documentary The Inventor: Out for Blood in Silicon Valley.
+These questions and more are what has former Theranos CEO Elizabeth Holmes in the news once again as her trial in the US draws to a close, and with it, her spectacular rise and fall in the Silicon Valley set.

-It’s intriguing: the scam, the money (she duped investors into putting over $400 million into the company), the fact that she could have seriously endangered people’s health to the often, downright bizarre: viewers are convinced Holmes ‘faked’ her voice, deliberately making it deeper in a bid to be taken more seriously.
+The subject of The Inventor: Out for Blood in Silicon Valley, her story is certainly intriguing: the scam, the money (she duped investors into putting over $400 million into the company), the fact that she could have seriously endangered people’s health to the often, downright bizarre: viewers are convinced Holmes ‘faked’ her voice, deliberately making it deeper in a bid to be taken more seriously.
 Her family deny this is the case.